shoggoth/ExplodeFight/README.md

 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.
 - Make rules configurable per-level.
 - Player warp-in state.
+- Update the mob branch base to suit the new development environment and then…
 - Start adding mob experiments on the mob/ branches.

 ## Bugs